zk-ns/zk-name-service--cairo1.0/README.md

-Three contracts written in cairo1.0：
-One is a domain name registration, service and mining contract，one is an erc20 token contract, and one is a community relationship binding and pledge contract.
+About The Project
+This is a decentralized community domain name project.
+Here, users can purchase and use domain name services at extremely low prices.
+After the user purchases the domain name, he is immediately eligible to mint governance tokens (NGT Token).
+Only users who purchase domain names are eligible to mint coins.
+The developer share is 0, which is completely decentralized.

 website： https://zk-ns.xyz